apache/cordova-docs/docs/en/edge/cordova/media/MediaError/mediaError.md

 Description
 -----------

-The `MediaError` object is returned to the user through the `mediaError` callback function when an error occurs.
+The `MediaError` object is passed to a `mediaError` callback function when an error occurs.